I want to buy a new camera before taking your course. Which one would you recommend?

 Do you sell gift vouchers?

-Yes we can provide you with a gift voucher for a workshop that you have booked onto.
-We don’t do generic gift vouchers for the recipient to then book a workshop themselves, you need to book them onto a specific date.
+Yes I can provide you with a gift voucher for a workshop that you have booked onto.
+I don’t do generic gift vouchers for the recipient to then book a workshop themselves, you need to book them onto a specific date.
 On the registration page, simply fill in the details on right hand side.
 You need to say whether you would like your gift voucher sent via email or post.

 Would you run a workshop on landscape/night/interiors/pet photography?